metaplex-foundation/js/README.md

 You may also pass additional configurations which, for the moment, match the configurations you would give when creating a `Connection` instance.

 On top of that, you can customise who the SDK should interact on behalf of and which storage provider to use when uploading assets.
 We refer to these as "Identity Drivers" and "Storage Drivers" respectively.
 You may change these drivers by calling the `use` method on the Metaplex instance like so.
-We'll see all available drivers in more details below.
+We'll see all available drivers in more detail below.

 ```ts
 import { Metaplex, keypairIdentity, bundlrStorage } from "@metaplex/js-next";